rleiva/nescience/README.md

 * `AutoRegression` for automated regression problems
 * `AutoClassification` for automated classification problems
-* `AutoTimeSeries` for time series based forecasting
+* `TimeSeries` for time series based analysis and forecasting

 ## User Guide